joshwyant/game-creator/README.md

 Originally hosted on Google Code (https://code.google.com/p/game-creator)

-Started in 2008 and added to version control in 2009, this project has been stored in 3 different version control systems.
+Started in June of 2008 and added to version control in 2009, this project has been stored in 3 different version control systems.
 I've converted the old original SVN and replacement Mercurial repoitory to GIT and concatenated them.
 As such, this repo on GitHub has the entire commit history.
+SVN history starts on August 9th, 2009, Mercurial history starts on December 30th, 2011, and everything else is pure Git as of July 29th, 2015.

-I was 16 when I started this project, and I've worked on it since then when I have the time.
+I was 16 when I started this project, and I've worked on it since then when I have had the time.

 From Google Code: